The musical itself

-- Base Breaker: Nipsey Russell's talk-singing made some viewers deem him an inappropriate choice for portraying the Tin Man (especially since he seems like the only one of Dorothy's friends to get two songs all to himself), while others try to defend him by arguing that the talk-singing further highlights the tragedy of the Tin Man's inability to feel.
+- Base-Breaking Character: Nipsey Russell's Tin Man's talk-singing made some viewers deem the actor an inappropriate choice (especially since he seems like the only one of Dorothy's friends to get two songs all to himself), while others try to defend him by arguing that the talk-singing further highlights the tragedy of the Tin Man's inability to feel.

 - "Funny Aneurysm" Moment:

 - The Emerald City is represented by the World Trade Center.